aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 ### Validate

-This network setup should allow Instances deployed in the Private Subnet to connect to the internet.
-To validate this behavior deploy an Instance into the Private Subnet and the Public Subnet (bastion host).
-After deployments, `ssh` into the bastion host, then `ssh` into the Private Subnet Instance, and test internet connection.
-Security group is required by both instances launched in public and private subnets.
+This network setup should allow Instances deployed in the Private Subnet to connect to the Internet.
+To validate this behavior, deploy an Instance into the private Subnet and the public Subnet (bastion host).
+After waiting until the Instances are in an `available` state, `ssh` into the bastion host, then `ssh` into the private Subnet Instance, and test internet connectivity.
+A SecurityGroup is required by both instances launched in the public and private Subnets.

 Note, we need to provide Subnet and SecurityGroup ID's in the yaml manually; run `kubectl describe subnets` and `kubectl describe securitygroups` commands to get ID's.
 We need to create key-pair via console and provide in yaml to launch instances.

-* Deploy an Instance into the Private Subnet using provided yaml and `kubectl apply -f tutorial-instance-private.yaml`:
+Deploy an Instance into the Private Subnet using provided YAML and `kubectl apply -f tutorial-instance-private.yaml`:
 ```
+cat <<EOF > tutorial-instance-private.yaml
 apiVersion: ec2.services.k8s.aws/v1alpha1
 kind: Instance
 metadata: